 - Two-weekly serum and urine samples until hCG concentrations are normal.

-Indications for chemotherapy in GTD
+Indications for chemotherapy in GTD in the UK

 - Histological evidence of choriocarcinoma.